News & FAQ

 - After the Freon has done its work, it travels back to the condenser, where the process starts all over again.

-Although you should leave things like blower motors and refrigerant lines to the professionals, there are a couple things you can do to make sure your air conditioner is running properly all summer.
+Although you should leave things like blower motors and refrigerant lines to the professionals, there are a couple of things you can do to make sure your air conditioner is running properly all summer.

 1. Change Filter